UD-CISC374/educational-game-design-document-team-8-jack-kuchma-ethan-chang/egdd.md

 ## Elevator Pitch

 This is a turn-based card game.
-The player plays against a bot and attempts to defeat the enemy by attacking it with cards they place down.
+The player plays against a bot and attempts to defeat the enemy by attacking it with chemistry cards they place down on the board.
 These cards are either an acid or base.
 The cards contain stats of molarity and moles.
 Molarity is the damage done to the player if it attack a player directly.
 Moles is the card's health as well as the damage done to other cards.
 Take the enemy's health to 0 before they do to yours.

 ## Influences (Brief)